chakl/hackintosh-g5-cooler/doc/main.md

 * ripple is not an issue as there is no pulsed PWM signal
 * not using PWM puts less strain on the MCU

 It also has a major disadvantage: it is way more expensive.
 We payed around 4.50€ for the MCP4162, while the OpAmp, resitors and capacitors needed for PWM cost around 0.50€ altogether.
 So this is merely an academic exercise.
+Also, since the MCP4162 uses SPI, at least 4 more lines need to be connected.

 One important thing to check is that the current through the digipot does not exceed the maximum value specified in the digipot's datasheet, otherwise the unit will get destroyed.
 A MCP4162 digipot allows a maximum current of 2.5mA through its "resistor" pins.
 According to LM317 datasheet, the maximum current flowing out of the ADJ pin to GND through the digipot will be <0.1mA, so we should be safe.